Orbifold Chern classes inequalities and applications: Introduction

 \begin{theorem}[Non-vanishing for canonical threefolds] Let $Y$ be a normal projective threefold with only canonical singularities.
 Let $H$ be a very ample divisor.
-If $(K_Y+H)$ is a nef and Cartier divisor, then $H^0(Y, K_Y+H)\neq 0$. \end{theorem}
+If $(K_Y+H)$ is a nef and Cartier divisor and not numerically trivial, then $H^0(Y, K_Y+H)\neq 0$. \end{theorem}

-The conclusions of Theorem~\ref{thm:Main} still holds, if we replace the very ampleness assumption on $H$ by the following conditions: the divisor $H$ is Cartier, big and nef, and up to integral linear equivalence, effective and reduced (see Theorem~\ref{thm:Main2}).
-We prove this more general statement in Subsection~\ref{subsect:ENV}.
-The same conclusion is stated in \cite{HOR12} under the weaker assumption that $H$ is a nef and big Cartier divisor.
+We note that Theorem~\ref{thm:Main} is stated in \cite{HOR12} under the weaker assumption that $H$ is a nef and big Cartier divisor.
 The proof relies on an inequality similar to that of Theorem \ref{thm:BabyPositiveC2} but under the weaker assumption that the first Chern class is \emph{nef in codimension one}.
-It seems that there is a gap in the proof of that inequality, but according to the author one can get rid of this assumption and use only the classical setting with a nef polarization.
+It seems that there is a gap in the proof of that inequality, but the author kindly informs us that one can get rid of this assumption and use only the classical result of Miyaoka, where $c_1$ is assumed to be nef (see the inequality (\ref{eq:MiyChern})).

 \